kolenaIO/kolena/docs/reference/pre-built/object-detection-2d.md

 ---
-icon: kolena/detection-16
+icon: kolena/widget-16
+status: new
 ---

-# `kolena._experimental.object_detection`
+# :kolena-widget-20: Object Detection (2D)

-!!! warning "Experimental Feature"
+!!! example "Experimental Feature"

     This pre-built workflow is an experimental feature.
 We are still actively working on improving it so there may be frequent updates and changes.